ThorstenBr/FloppyEmuDiskIIEnclosure/README.md

 The Apple logo is a registered trademark and copyright by Apple Computer Inc. Any images and photos which may show the Disk II-FloppyEmu enclosure with an Apple logo were only given as an example of how you could decorate your Disk II-FloppyEmu drive enclosure for your personal use.
 The 3D-printed Disk II FloppyEmu enclosure is not endorsed by Apple.
 This project does not grant you any rights or licenses to distribute any Disk II enclosures with an Apple logo.

 ## Design
 The 3D design is done with OpenSCAD.
 All files are available in the [scad](/scad/) folder.

+The OpenSCAD file provides an option to generate the enclosure in different sizes.
+The minimum scale to fit the FloppyEmu PCB is 0.6 (= 60% of the original Disk II enclosure size).
+Currently, this reduced size is the only variant which is tested.
+The photos of the enclosure also show this reduced variant.
+Larger sizes will still require some tweaking in the SCAD files.
+The full-sized variant will be supported in the future (wait for it...).
+You can also choose whether to use one LED (status LED only), or two LEDs (status + power LED).
+One LED is the default.

-SCAD provides You can also find a number of ready-to-use STL files in the [stl](/stl/) folder.
+You can also find a ready-to-use STL files in the [stl](/stl/) folder.
+These STL files apply to the tested variant (60% of the original, one LED).

 ![3D-Design2](/resources/3D_Design2.png?raw=true)
 ![3D-Design4](/resources/3D_Design4.png?raw=true)